bornea/APOSTL/Readme.md

 Installing APOSTL from Galaxy
 -------------
 The easiest way to get the majority of APOSTL tool is to install them from the galaxy toolshed the instruction for which can be found at https://wiki.galaxyproject.org/Admin/Tools/AddToolFromToolShedTutorial.
-The tools can be found by searching the term APOSTL in the toolshed.
+The tools can be found at https://toolshed.g2.bx.psu.edu/view/bornea/apostl_tools/6f6e2eb3e81b.

 Most of the tools require an R environment to run.
 If the R package within galaxy works feel free to use that  but it is not automatically installed.
 It will also require bioconductor packages to be installed, this may require additional linux libraries to install.
 In CentOS environments libcurl and xml2lib are required to install bioconductor packages.
 The script will attempt to install all require R packages automaticaly but this is also imperfect.
 You may also may need to make sure that Rscript is your $PATH variable.
 If they do not install automatically you can enter your R environment and use the following commands in R to install are required packages.